 Short-term Care: ER Visits

-This metric is a measure of the number of times residents are sent to the emergency room per thousand days of short-term care.
-Avoiding medical emergencies is one way to measure patient care during rehabilitation.
+This is the number of times residents are sent to the emergency room per thousand days of short-term patient care.
+There is typically a correlation between having fewer emergency room visits and the quality of rehabilitation.

 Short-term Care: Facilitates Functional Improvement

-This tells you the percentage of short-term stay patients that experienced functional improvements, such as with activities of daily living.
-High levels of performance with activities of daily living usually correlates with superior rehabilitation services.
+This tells you the percent of short-term care residents that experienced functional improvements, such as with activities of daily living.

 Scores for Rapid City, SD